cocos/cocos-docs/en/getting-started/install/index.md

 This browser does not support WebGL...
 ```

 This is due to the editor relying on GPU rendering, which is not supported by the graphics card driver.
-If this happens, you can usually fix it by making sure that the official driver for your graphics card is successfully installed.
+If this happens, it can usually be fixed by making sure that the official driver for your graphics card is successfully installed.

 ## Login with Cocos Developer Account